mattst/MultipleSelectionScroller/README.md

 ### Installation

-Using [PackageControl](https://sublime.wbond.net) the *Sublime Text Package Manager*.
+Recommended: Using [PackageControl](https://sublime.wbond.net) the *Sublime Text Package Manager*.

 - Open the `Command Palette` in Sublime Text and select `Package Control: Install Package`.
-- When the package list has loaded, select `Multiple Selection Scroller`.
+- When the package list has loaded, select `MultipleSelectionScroller`.
 - *Note: This plugin has been submitted to PackageControl but it may take a few days before it is available.*

-Or install manually:
+Not Recommended: Install Manually:

 - Create a directory called `MultipleSelectionScroller` (or whatever you prefer) in your Sublime Text `Packages` directory.
-- Put the files from this repository into that directory either by using `git` or by downloading the zip file on the [GitHub](https://github.com/mattst/sublime-multiple-selection-scroller) page, [direct link to zip](https://github.com/mattst/sublime-multiple-selection-scroller).
+- Put the files from this repository into that directory either by using `git` or by downloading the zip file on the [GitHub](https://github.com/mattst/MultipleSelectionScroller) page.
 - Sublime Text v.2 users must extract the files from the zip file.
 - Sublime Text v.3 users can simply rename the file replacing `.zip` with `.sublime-package` or extract the files if preferred.
 - Clearly if you install manually then you will not receive automatic package updates, inconvenient if a bug is found.